stevenxchung/Introduction-to-Operating-Systems/Lesson 16 - Virtualization/06-problematic-instructions-quiz.md

 - Option 2: guest VM could not request interrupts disabled
 - Option 3: guest VM could not find out what is the state of the interrupts enabled/disabled bit
 - Option 4: all of the above

+A: The correct answer is Option 4, all of the above.